Brand Hong Kong

 A:

 IRD may require the applicants to submit evidence showing that the dependants are eligible to claim an allowance under the Government's Disability Allowance Scheme on reviewing the applications.
 If the dependants have applied to Social Welfare Department (SWD) for the disability allowance, taxpayers can provide the file number of their dependants used in making the application.
-For dependants that have not claimed the disability allowance, a Medical Assessment Report issued by a public hospital or a registered medical practitioner is required to substantiate the dependant's eligibility for disability allowance in the relevant year.
+For dependants who have not claimed the disability allowance or have opted for the Old Age Living Allowance instead of the Disability Allowance, certification issued by the Director of Health or the Chief Executive, Hospital Authority or Medical Assessment Report issued by a registered medical practitioner of a private hospital is required to substantiate the dependant's eligibility for disability allowance in the relevant year.
 This Report should be in the same format as required by SWD in assessing the prescribed disability criteria of the Comprehensive Social Security Assistance Scheme or Social Security Allowance Scheme.
 IRD will accept this Medical Assessment Report as evidence for the purpose of Disabled Dependant Allowance under the Inland Revenue Ordinance.

-Will IRD accept different types of documentary evidence to substantiate dependants¡¦ eligibility for disability allowance, such as copy of registration card for people with disabilities issued by the Health, Welfare and Food Bureau?
+Will IRD accept different types of documentary evidence to substantiate dependants’ eligibility for government disability allowance, such as copy of registration card for people with disabilities issued by the Labour and Welfare Bureau?

 A:

-In defining ¡¥disability¡¦, different certifying authorities adopt different criteria, which may be inconsistent with those under Government Disability Allowance Scheme (GDAS).
-For claiming an allowance under the Comprehensive Social Security Assistance Scheme operated by Social Welfare Department, it is a requisite condition that the applicant must be certified as disabled by the Director of Health or the Chief Executive of the Hospital Authority (in special cases, a registered medical practitioner of a private hospital).
-IRD therefore cannot accept the certifying document issued by other authorities to replace the Medical Assessment Report issued by a registered practitioner in accordance to the requirement under GDAS as evidence to substantiate the dependant's eligibility for disability allowance.
+In defining ‘disability’, different certifying authorities adopt different criteria, which may be inconsistent with those under Government Disability Allowance Scheme (GDAS).
+For granting a disability allowance under the Comprehensive Social Security Assistance Scheme or the Social Security Allowance Scheme operated by Social Welfare Department, it is a requisite condition that the applicant must be certified as disabled in accordance with the definition and requirement under those relevant schemes by the Director of Health or the Chief Executive of the Hospital Authority (in special cases, a registered medical practitioner of a private hospital).
+IRD therefore cannot accept the certifying document issued by other authorities to replace the Medical Assessment Report issued by a registered practitioner in accordance to the requirement under GDAS as evidence to substantiate the dependant´s eligibility for government disability allowance.

 Eligibility to claim Disabled Dependant Allowance in respect of a dependant who suffers from a chronic illness